-- 2. Avoid techsplaining and mansplaining, understood as forms of explaining where the goal is to show off your knowledge rather than responding to the participant's needs. - 3.
-Be honest with your limitations: we are not certified or professional security trainers and we are not here to be heroes or rescue anyone. \\If any participants describe a situation in which they or someone they know is in danger, make sure to suggest they contact the police, domestic violence services (such as Women's Aid or a local service such as OSARCC), or the National Stalking Helpline.\\ - 4.
-Enjoy yourself: helping someone set up PGP or reading through Tor troubleshooting can be surprisingly fun.
+- 1 Take care of your participants: be attentive to their needs and personal experiences, do not assume that what works for your digital privacy practices will work for theirs.
+Note down participant answers during the first discussion section (esp.
+"What aspects of your digital security do you wish to improve?") and use these as starting points in the Tech Support Session. - 2 Avoid techsplaining and mansplaining, understood as forms of explaining where the goal is to show off your knowledge rather than responding to the participant's needs. - 3 Be honest with your limitations: we are not certified or professional security trainers and we are not here to be heroes or rescue anyone.
+If any participants describe a situation in which they or someone they know is in danger, make sure to suggest they contact the police, domestic violence services (such as Women's Aid or a local service such as OSARCC), or the National Stalking Helpline. - 4 Enjoy yourself: helping someone set up PGP or reading through Tor troubleshooting can be surprisingly fun.
 If someone asks a question you don't know the answer to, stay transparent and enthusiastic: "Good question!
 I don't know the answer.
 Do you want to Google it together?

-All formalised questions were asked using Mentimeter, an interactive online platform.
-In both the recruitment materials and introduction, we explained to participants that taking part in the "research" aspect of the project was entirely optional, and that they could participate in the discussions, tech support and snacks without formally contributing data.
-If they wanted to share their thoughts and stories, they could do so anonymously on their own devices through the Mentimeter platform, in which case their contributions would be projected on screen in real time.
+which case their contributions would be projected on screen in real time.
 Alternatively, participants could opt-in to recorded focus groups with the same questions.
 The ability to opt in and out at will was important to the creation of safe spaces around sensitive discussion topics.
-Ultimately, 419 individual Mentimeter responses and 4 focus groups across 7 workshops.
-Follow-up interviews with 7 workshop participants explored their contributions in further depth.
+Ultimately, we gathered 419 individual Mentimeter responses and facilitated four focus groups across seven workshops.
+Follow-up interviews with seven participants explored their contributions to the workshops in further depth.

-Using proprietary technologies can pose ethical and pragmatic challenges for researchers.
+Using proprietary technologies can pose ethical and practical challenges for researchers.
 For example, in our workshops with Power Play/Victims of Image Based Abuse, we were not able to use Mentimeter as we discovered too late that their subscription policy had changed.
 This meant we were not able to provide participants with the flexibility to opt out of data collection, in a setting where it would have been particularly valuable given the sensitive nature of the workshop.
 We mitigated this by recording a focus group and giving participants a chance to amend or withdraw comments.

 An important strength of the action research methodology is an iterative cycle of action and reflection.
 By developing our own format for collecting participant views and trying to build a supportive environment, we saw first-hand the challenges and opportunities of bringing agency and empowerment to people's digital lives.
-Our follow up interviews also allowed us to engage with direct feedback about the
+Our follow up interviews also allowed us to engage with direct feedback about the workshops, -what worked and what didn't-as a form of "participant-centred reflexivity" (i.e. reflexivity which comes from participants rather than a researcher's reflections on their own study) .